 - Whole-wheat pasta with tomato sauce and chicken

-- After: It’s important to replenish the nutrient stores that were used during a soccer practice or game.
-The best post-soccer meal or snack consists of carbohydrates, proteins, and fluid.
+After: It’s important to replenish the nutrient stores that were used during a soccer practice or game.
+The best post-soccer meal or snack consists of carbohydrates, proteins, and fluids.

 Click here for more information on nutrient timing and other ideas for pre-practice/game foods for soccer players.